techtraits/techtraits-blog/_posts/2016-02-24-Impact-of-Docker-and-Rancher-on-Network-Performance.markdown

 tags:
 - docker
 - network
-permalink: /dockerperf
+permalink: /dockerperf.html
 ---
 One of the concerns that is expressed with using Docker in production is the impact on network performance.
 In today's article we present the results of our study of network performance on Ec2 platform.
-We compare the performance between: stock AWS Linux AMI, docker with ports exposed, Rancher's overlay network.
+We compare the performance between: stock AWS Linux AMI, docker with ports exposed, Rancher's overlay network and the recently released Swarm overlay network.

 Before we get into the test results I would like to quickly cover our testing setup.
 For the network throughput tests we will be using iperf 3.0.1 running on AWS C4.XLarge instances.
 We are using those instances as they provide a "high" level of network I/O and are sufficiently provisioned with CPU and memory that factors other than network performance should not interfere with test results.